MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 The additional coils reduced the cogging effect when the motor was operating, however the motor was not self starting.
 This was because, when powered up, the first coil aligned horizontally with the magnetic field would provide force to move the armature the first 45-degrees, but would then have moved out of the magnetic field.
 This would cause the motor to stall with both coils at 45-degree angles from the magnetic field due to a lack of armature momentum.
 The armature would stall before the second coil was connected to the supply by the commutator, hence a manual start was always required by pushing the flywheel connected to the armature.
 ## Motor v4 - Self-Starting and Improved Brushes

 To improve the  motor performance I decided to add a third coil.
 This allowed the motor to be self starting as a certain percentage of the maximum force applied to the coils is always applied to 2 of the 3 coils.
-This means the motor cannot be stalled if
+This means the motor cannot be stalled at startup as the force on the armature is always imbalanced.
 ![3-Coil Armature](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20180109_122936.jpg)
 ![Armature Windings](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20180109_122952.jpg)
 The arrangement of the coils is such that two coils are connected in series between the poles of the commutator.
 The position of the magnets was also adjusted due to the reduction in the OD of the coil rotor.
 Each coil has a turn count of 80 and are separated at 120 degree increments.

+All 3 Coils of the armature are in fact connected together in series.
+The pads on the commutator are arranged such that each one is connected as a center tap between two of the coils.
+This arrangement gave a coil resistance of 3.3 ohms between each pad, as I used a thicker gauge of enameled wire which has a lower resistivity.
+This gave a greater coil current for the same supply voltage.

+As the torque of the motor is directly proportional to the product of current and number of turns, the increase in both of these parameters in the v4 design, the motor ran at a significantly higher RPM compared to to the 2-coil design as the mechanical losses in the motor were very similar.
 ![v4 Motor Internals](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20180109_123156.jpg)
 This motor also uses exposed multicore wire brushes instead of strips of copper tape as this was found to give greater reliability.
 The copper tape would wear through very quickly and  cause the motor to fail.
 ![v4 Brushes](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20180109_123205.jpg)